 So far as impressive lamb dishes go, Provençale rack of lamb is right up there among the top tier of dinner table crowd pleasers.
 Provençale cooking is where French food traditions meet the climate of the Mediterranean, and where fresh succulent vegetables and abundant herbs form the basis of many regional dishes.

 There are a many recipes floating around the Internet for this dish, but two seem to stand out as the basis for all else.
 One is from Gordon Ramsay, and the other is from Raymond Blanc.
 Both of these recipes split the cooking time to 7 mins without crust and 4 mins with the crust.
 This idea is to cook the lamb without burning the crust.
 The Nosey Chef has tried this and finds that it results in very hit-and-miss doneness depending on the lag time between the two cooking stages.
-So we just wazz the whole thing in the oven for 20 mins, and the result is perfect flesh, with no crust burning and zero faff.
+One solution is to just wazz the whole thing in the oven for 20 mins.
+The other is to follow Raymond Blanc’s timings from his television show, and these are given in the recipe below.

 To French trim the rack, you can either ask your butcher to do it (because they sort of like doing this for some reason or other) or you can do it yourself.
 If you are doing the latter, ask the butcher to saw off spine free of the ribs.
 At home, cut the spine off with a knife, cut the skin through to the point where the fleshy part begins, and cut it off close to the bone.
 Cut the flesh from between the ribs close to the bone.
 Keep all these trimmings, including the skin, to make a jus.